Do0ks/Reddit-Meme-Scraper-GUI-/README.md

 I made this for my custom discord bots i made and thought i would share!

 <b>Prerequisites:</b>
-You must get your Client_ID and Client_Secret througt the reddit developer portal and place them on line .
+You must get your Client_ID and Client_Secret througt the reddit developer portal and place them on line 88-90.
-You must install Praw and Tkinter.
+See https://www.reddit.com/dev/api/ for more information on reddits API.

 <b>Donations:</b> https://paypal.me/automationz?country.x=US&locale.x=en_US